 Directive 2006/86/EC of the 24 October 2006 implementing Directive 2004/23/EC of the European Parliament and of the Council as regards traceability requirements, notification of serious adverse reactions and events and certain technical requirements for the coding, processing, preservation, storage and distribution of human tissues and cells.

-Statutory Instrument 158 of 2006, European Communities (Quality and Safety of Human Tissues and Cells) Regulations 2006.
+S.I.
+No. 158 of 2006, European Communities (Quality and Safety of Human Tissues and Cells) Regulations 2006.

-SI No. 598 of 2007, European Communities (Human Tissues And Cells

-Traceability Requirements, Notification of Serious Adverse Reactions and Events and Certain Technical Requirements) Regulations 2007
+S.I.
+No. 598 of 2007, European Communities (Human Tissues and Cells) Traceability Requirements, Notification of Serious Adverse Reactions and Events and Certain Technical Requirements) Regulations 2007

-In accordance with this legislation, the HPRA is obliged to:

-Establish a reporting system for the notification of SARs and SAEs as outlined below.
+In accordance with this legislation, the HPRA is obliged to establish a reporting system for the notification of SARs and SAEs as outlined below.
+The tissue establishment is obliged to notify and provide the HPRA with a report analysing the cause of and ensuing outcome of SARs and SAEs as outlined below.

-DEFINITIONS (DIRECTIVE 2004/23/EC)
+It is important to note that under the legislative requirements, a procurement organisation or organisation responsible for human application is not precluded from also notifying the competent authority if it so wishes (refer to section 4).

+Definitions (from Directive 2004/23/EC)

 Serious adverse reaction (SAR)

-An unintended response, including a communicable disease, in the donor or in the recipient associated with the procurement or human application of tissues and cells that is fatal, life-threatening, disabling, incapacitating or which results in, or prolongs hospitalisation or morbidity.
+A serious adverse reaction (SAR) is defined as: ‘An unintended response, including a communicable disease, in the donor or in the recipient associated with the procurement or human application of tissues and cells that is fatal, life-threatening, disabling, incapacitating or which results in, or prolongs hospitalisation or morbidity’.

 Serious adverse event (SAE)

-Any untoward occurrence associated with the procurement, testing, processing, storage or distribution of tissue and cells that might lead to the transmission of a communicable disease, to death or life-threatening, disabling or incapacitating conditions for patients or which might result in, or prolong, hospitalisation or morbidity.
+A serious adverse event (SAE) is defined as: ‘Any untoward occurrence associated with the procurement, testing, processing, storage or distribution of tissue and cells that might lead to the transmission of a communicable disease, to death or life-threatening, disabling or incapacitating conditions for patients or which might result in, or prolong, hospitalisation or morbidity’.

-All serious adverse events and reactions (which meet the above definitions) and their subsequent management should be captured and recorded by the quality management system in operation at the tissue establishment, procurement organisation or organisation responsible for human application.

-Responsible person
+Reporting SARs and SAEs to the HPRA

-Every tissue establishment shall designate a responsible person who shall be responsible for ensuring that human tissues and cells intended for human application in their establishment comply with the terms of the legislation.
+Each tissue establishment should designate a responsible person with responsibility for ensuring that human tissues and cells intended for human application comply with the terms of the legislation.

-REPORTING SERIOUS ADVERSE REACTIONS AND EVENTS TO THE HPRA

-Tissue establishments, through the responsible person, shall notify the HPRA of, and provide the HPRA with, a report analysing the cause of, and ensuing outcome of;
+Tissue establishments, through the responsible person (or designee), are responsible for notifying and providing the HPRA with a report analysing the cause and ensuing outcome of:

-Any SAR and events which may influence the quality and safety of tissues and cells and which may be attributed to the procurement, testing, processing, preservation, storage and distribution of tissues and cells.
+any SAR or SAE which may influence the quality and safety of tissues and cells and which may be attributed to the procurement, testing, processing, preservation, storage and distribution of tissues and cells.
+(This includes ‘near miss’ reports where the event was detected prior to transplantation.)

-Any SARs observed during or after clinical application which may be linked to the quality and safety of tissues and cells.
+any SARs observed during or after clinical application which may be linked to the quality and safety of tissues and cells.

-All reports of SAEs (as defined above and in the legislation) which may influence the quality and safety of tissues and cells should be notified to the HPRA.
-This includes ‘near miss’ reports where the event was detected prior to transplantation.

-In the case of assisted reproduction, any type of gamete or embryo misidentification or mix-up shall be considered to be a SAE and should be notified to the HPRA.
+In the case of assisted reproduction, any type of gamete or embryo misidentification or mix-up is considered to be a SAE and should be notified to the HPRA.